lindenb/jvarkit/docs/VcfSlidingWindowSplitter.md

     -m, --manifest
       Manifest Bed file output containing chrom/start/end of each gene -M, --max-variant
-      Maximum number of variants to write a vcf. don't write if num(variant) > 'x' . '-1' is ignore
+      Maximum number of variants required to write a vcf. don't write if num(variant) > 'x' . '<=0' is ignore
       Default: -1
     --maxRecordsInRam
       When writing  files that need to be sorted, this will specify the number